zmixnyc/manual/PluginDevelopmentTutorial.md

 		lights[BLINK_LIGHT].setBrightness(blinkPhase < 0.5f ?
 1.f : 0.f);
 	}
 ```
-Compile the plugin with `RACK_DIR=<Rack SDK folder> make`.
+Compile your plugin with `make`.
-If this succeeds, you can build a distributable plugin package with `RACK_DIR=<Rack SDK folder> make dist` or automatically install it to your Rack installation with `RACK_DIR=<Rack SDK folder> make install`.
+If the build succeeds, you can generate a distributable plugin package with `make dist`, which places it in `dist/`.

+You can automatically install the plugin package to your [Rack user folder](https://vcvrack.com/manual/FAQ#where-is-the-rack-user-folder) with `make install`.
-You should now be able to test your plugin by opening Rack and adding your module from the Module Browser.
+You should now be able to test your plugin by opening Rack and choosing your module in the Module Browser.

+If you don't see your plugin in Rack's Module Browser, check the `log.txt` file in your Rack user folder.
+This file contains warnings about plugins that fail to load and error messages if your plugin crashes.

 ## Beyond the tutorial